GLUTEN FREE II DAIRY FREE II SESAME FREE II SOY FREE II VEGAN II EGG FREE II SHELLFISH FREE II FISH FREE

 Coconut

 I usually use fresh coconut and grate it myself as the flavour is much better.
-However, if you lack the time, use dedicated coconut instead.
+However, if you lack the time, use desiccated coconut instead.
+Which is available in most supermarkets.

 Sweetener